chadvik88/lob-simulator/README.md

 This project implements three foundational models from market microstructure literature:

 ### Glosten-Milgrom (1985)
 The baseline model of informed trading.
 Dealers set bid-ask spreads to break even against informed traders who know the true asset value.
-In this simulator, `InformedTrader` agents carry a private signal with Gaussian noise that decays at rate `signal_decay` — as the signal fades, they stop trading, consistent with the GM prediction that informed edge is temporary.
+In this simulator, `InformedTrader` agents carry a private signal with Gaussian noise that decays at rate `signal_decay`, i.e., as the signal fades, they stop trading, consistent with the GM prediction that informed edge is temporary.

 ### Avellaneda-Stoikov Market Making
 `MarketMaker` agents skew their quotes based on current inventory.
 When long, they lower both bid and ask to encourage selling and reduce inventory risk.
 The skew is linear in inventory: `quote = mid ± (spread/2) - skew_factor × inventory`.
 This prevents the market maker from accumulating infinite inventory and blowing up.

 ### Cont, Kukanov & Stoikov — Order Flow Imbalance (2013)
 OFI measures the net pressure at the best quotes: `OFI = Δbid_depth - Δask_depth`.
-Empirically, OFI is one of the strongest short-term predictors of price movement — the paper shows R² values above 0.9 at sub-second horizons.
+Empirically, OFI is one of the strongest short-term predictors of price movement, plus the paper shows R² values above 0.9 at sub-second horizons.
 This simulator computes OFI from snapshot deltas and displays its correlation with mid-price returns.

 ## Key Results (1800s simulation, default parameters)